-This document was revised, prepared, and finalized as a standard by the Wildlife Forensics Consensus Body of the AAFS Standards Board.
+In consultation with the Crime Scene Investigation Consensus Body, this document was revised, prepared, and finalized as a standard by the Wildlife Forensics Consensus Body of the AAFS Standards Board.

 Questions, comments, and suggestions for the improvement of this document can be sent to AAFS-ASB Secretariat, asb@aafs.org or 401 N 21st Street, Colorado Springs, CO 80904.